 Here’s what will happen:

-- We are already releasing updates to plugins that require PHP 5.6.
-When we require PHP 5.6, we add a note to the changelog to publicize this new requirement.
+- When we require new versions of PHP, we add a note to the changelog to publicize this new requirement.

-- While not every plugin will be updated immediately, any minor release can require PHP 5.6.
-(You can tell if the “X” number is incremented in the version: version
+- While not every plugin will be updated immediately, any minor release can require a new PHP version.
+(You can tell a minor release if the “X” number is incremented in the version: version

 y.X.yor the first number: